 The current issue

 Sorry to say but if you a beginner diver with only 10 dives, I would like to suggest you to take some experience before diving Crystal Bay and Manta Point.
 The currents around Nusa Penida can be really strong so you need to know how to fin kick efficiently and to deal with all sorts of currents: backwash currents, front currents, downward currents taking you to dangerous depths or upward current taking to the surface.
 Please, be aware of this and don’t try to overestimate your experience.
-I can tell that my UK diving experience has been an excellent training for my current management skills.
+I can tell that my UK scuba diving experience has been an excellent training for my current management skills.
 I am grateful for all the scuba divers here who gave me their best tips.

 Remember: a dive always starts into the current.
 First of all, listen carefully to the dive briefing and stick to your Divemaster and your dive buddies.
-While kicking against the current you are going to consume much more air, so be very careful and often check you air gauge.
+While kicking against the current you are going to consume much more air, so be very careful and often check your air gauge.
 If the current becomes too strong, there is no point of fighting.
 You can grab a piece of rock if you can (but it is not an excuse to damage coral, be careful at what you touch), or try to hide behind a rock being close to the wall.
-If, at any point, the divemaster calls the dive, game over, everyone has to go back on the boat.
+If at any point, the divemaster calls the dive, game over, everyone has to go back on the boat.
 Don’t get pissed, it is for your safety!

 The currents in Manta Point can be that bad, that sometimes the boat skipper will not even try to get there.
-This is what happen to me during my first trip to Bali, 4 years ago.
+This is what happened to me during my first trip to Bali, 4 years ago.
 Once again, don’t get pissed, but try always to have some buffer days in your diving holiday organisation to deal with bad weather.

 If you want to live the same adventure, I recommend you to contact Dive Concepts.
 Beyond offering the cheapest deal on Nusa Lembongan, they offer the most friendly and professional experience.
 Their Indonesian divemasters rock and take their spotting duty seriously to make sure you’ll see the best of every dive site.